 Dr. Mohammad Iqbal Ahnaf, Lecturer

 Dr. Iqbal holds a BA in Islamic theology from the State Islamic University, Yogyakarta, Indonesia; an MA in comparative religious studies from the Centre for Religious and Cross-Cultural Studies, Gadjah Mada University, Indonesia; an MA in conflict transformation from the Centre for Justice and Peace-building, Eastern Mennonite University, US, as a Fulbright grantee; and a PhD in public policy from Victoria University of Wellington, New Zealand.
 He also has received training in automated text analysis from Social Science Automation Inc., Ohio, US.
 He has been an intern at the Search for Common Ground, US; a country representative at Asian Muslim Action Network; a trainer of peacebuilding strategies for Indonesian civil society activists at the Centre for Justice and Peacebuilding, Eastern Mennonite University; and a researcher and analyst for the Security Monitor Program of the Centre for Strategic Studies, Victoria University of Wellington.
 Dr. Iqbal’s work focuses on two issues: Islamist movements in democratic context and religious-based violence and peacebuilding.
-He studied the changes of Islamist movements as the result of their interactions with the democratic context of the Muslim world.
-He facilitated interfaith bridge-building programs bringing interfaith leaders including those associated with hard line movements.
-At present, he conducts a research project on multi-religious coexistence in Indonesia.
+He has studied the changes of Islamist movements as the result of their interactions with the democratic context of the Muslim world.
+He has facilitated interfaith bridge-building programs bringing interfaith leaders including those associated with hard line movements.
+At present, he is conducting a research project on multi-religious coexistence in Indonesia.